IITPP-Roblox/LocalAudio-Subtitles/README.md

 - `LocalAudioSubtitles:SetSubtitleLevel(MinimumSubtitleLevel: number): nil` -
   Sets the minimum subtitle subtitle level to display.
 By default, `0` is set.
-- `LocalAudioSubtitles:SetUp(LocalAudioModule: ModuleScript, SubtitlesData: SubtitleDataModule): nil` -
+- `LocalAudioSubtitles:SetUp(SubtitlesData: SubtitleDataModule): nil` -
   Prepares the `LocalAudio` events with subtitles and connects listening for subtitles to be requested.
-The `LocalAudioModule` must be the `ModuleScript` for `LocalAudio` while `SubtitlesData` has to be the table data (not `ModuleScript`) of the common subtitles data.
+The `SubtitlesData` has to be the table data (not `ModuleScript`) of the common subtitles data.